10 Mar CMS: Why it isn’t Cost-Effective to Review Billings of Doctors

 The OIG released a report saying that Medicare lost over $19 million related to improper inpatient claims that were associated with post-acute patient transfers between 2009 and 2012.
 The OIG also said that due to healthcare oversight cuts, they recovered less in 2014 than in 2013.
 The conclusion of all of these reports is that Medicare needs more oversight.

 For a level 5 office visit (99215), there are certain criteria that must be met.
 This code is the highest level of care for an established patient.
 Primary care providers and internists only billed this code around 9 percent of the time in 2012.
 Medicare pays approximately $144 for this office visit, and it is worth 2.11 work RVUs.
 The patient’s problems must be of moderate to high severity to bill 99215.
 The documentation for this code requires 2 out of 3 of the following:

 - High complexity medical decision-making

 For those practices who want to make sure the visit coding is being done correctly, MPMR has a team that will assist you.
-For over a decade, MPMR has been providing first rate medical billing services along with medical practice management consulting.
+For over a decade, MPMR has been providing first rate medical billing and revenue management services along with medical practice management consulting.